-Foreign Earned Income Exclusion (Form 2555)
+Foreign Earned Income Exclusion.
+Form 2555

 If you are a US citizen or resident living and working abroad, you might be eligible for a significant tax break called the Foreign Earned Income Exclusion.
-This allows you to exclude a portion of your foreign-earned income from US taxes– reducing your overall tax liability.
+This allows you to exclude a portion of your foreign income from your US taxes, potentially saving you a lot of money.

 Curious if you qualify or how to claim this benefit?
 You've come to the right place!
 This page explains the Foreign Earned Income Exclusion in simple terms.
 We will cover what it is, who's eligible, the maximum limit for foreign earned income exclusion 2023, and how to report it on Form 2555.